camillevuillaume/Paillier-GMP/README.md

 ## Building the program

 Make options:
- - "make all" will build the documentation, the interpreter and the static library.
+ - "make all" will build the documentation, the interpreter and the shared library.
- - "make release" will build the interpreter (which includes all object files, but does not build the static library).
+ - "make release" will build the interpreter and the shared library.
- - "make lib" will build the static library, but not the interpreter.
+ - "make lib" will build the shared library, but not the interpreter.
  - "make doc" will build the documentation.
- - "make debug" will build the interpreter with debug symbols.
+ - "make debug" will build the shared library and the interpreter with debug symbols.

 ## Warning